Bachelor of Science in Nursing Programs

 A successful graduate of our Bachelors of Science in Nursing Program at the UTMB School of Nursing will demonstrate the following:

-Synthesize knowledge from the arts, humanities & the natural & social sciences as the basis for decision-making & understanding the complexity of nursing practice in a variety of settings.
+Apply knowledge gained from nursing science as well as natural, physical, and social sciences to form the basis for the professional practice of nursing in a variety of care settings.